lxchen2001/sodoku-cc/README.md

 * css/skins: The stylesheet and resources for different skins

 #####JavaScript
-* js/models.js: Models mock up to see the interface designed between frontend and backend.
+* js/models.js: Game and Board classes which would be used by controllers and views
-* js/controllers.js: Service mock up to see the interface designed between frontend and backend.
+* js/controllers.js: GameController, the controller which will refer models and views
-* js/view.js: Service mock up to see the interface designed between frontend and backend.
+* js/view.js: jQueryView, an replaceable view for
-* js/services.js: Service mock up to see the interface designed between frontend and backend.
+* js/services.js: Service mock up to show the interface designed between frontend and backend.

 #####Tests
-* tests/modelsmockup.js: Mock up for models
-* tests/modelstests.js: Test cases for models
-* tests/viewmockup.js: Mock up for view
-* tests/viewtests.js: Test cases for view
+* spec/support/jasmine.json: test file list for [jasmine-npm]
-* tests/controllertests.js: test cases for controllers, with mockup for models and view
+* tests/modelstests.js: unit test cases for models

 ###Further ideas
 * Major Features: